2i2i/whitepaper/README.md

 - highroller bids are serviced in order of value

-- worst case placement for objective bids are finite and deterministic
+- worst case placement for chrony bids are finite and deterministic[^chronyonlyworstcasefinite]

 - the seller can use it's own subjective value function to value subjective bids